 Broking & Agency

 We have specialist knowledge of the broking and insurance intermediary markets and advise on issues of both a contentious and non-contentious nature.
-We have a thorough understanding not only of the legal and regulatory framework in which they operate, and of the commercial pressures applicable to acting as an intermediary in the market, but also of the issues that arise in practice.
+We have a thorough understanding not only of the legal and regulatory framework and of the commercial pressures applicable to acting as an intermediary in the market, but also of the issues that arise in practice.

 In addition, we act for a number of international brokers who place business into the London Market.
 We also assist with the passporting of EU intermediaries to provide insurance to UK consumers.